One of the goals of BA is to have at least one umpire at each lawn bowling club in Alberta by the end of 2022.

 Bowls Alberta now requires that all umpires obtain a Respect in Sport Certificate or take the NCCP Safe Sport Training.
 For further information check out the website Respect in Sport and scroll down to find the course link, Respect in Sport for Activity Leaders.
 When you are ready to take the course email the Bowls Alberta office for a special link to take the course for free.
 The NCCP Safe Sport Training requires you have an NCCP # and is a free course.
 If you need an NCCP# or forgot your number email the office at firstname.lastname@example.org.

 Umpires play a vital role in ensuring that all aspects of play are in line with the Laws of the Sport of Bowls.
-Umpires must be able to apply their knowledge of the laws in an approach that will make the experience enjoyable for both the participants and the officials and are expected to abide by the Officials Code Of Conduct and Ethics.
+Umpires must be able to apply their knowledge of the laws in an approach that will make the experience enjoyable for both the participants and the officials and are expected to abide by the Officials’ Code of Conduct.

 Current Active Umpires by region: